brunch/brunch-guide/content/en/chapter11-plugins.md

 GitShaPlugin.prototype.brunchPlugin = true;

 // On-the-fly compilation callback (file by file); assumes Brunch already
-// cleared that file for our plugin by checking `type`, `extension` and
+// accepted that file for our plugin by checking `type`, `extension` and
 // `pattern`.
 GitShaPlugin.prototype.compile = function processMarkers(params, callback) {
   // No transformation for now